Portuguese, Dutch, British, Chinese and Indian. Malaysia has been used to immigration since the dawn of time (2nd century BCE).

 The change has been tremendous.
 In 2006, the cost for international remittances in Malaysia hovered at 12 percent.

 And this is no small feat.
 According to the Global Forum on Remittances, Investment and Development 2017 official report, Asia received more than 40 percent of the total global remittances, adding up to US$240 billion, a number that has increased steadily since then.

 During the Global Forum, Nik Mohamed Din Nik Musa, Director of Money Services Business Regulation at Bank Negara Malaysia shared that, “[t]he remittances received have brought impact not only at the household level but also to the community at large, and beyond that to benefit the country at the macro socioeconomic level.
-This helps to provide for food, pay for health care and children’s education, and is channelled to fund micro businesses and other entrepreneurial activities in the community.”
+This helps to provide for food, pay for healthcare and children’s education, and is channeled to fund micro businesses and other entrepreneurial activities in the community.”